Rifky4/reroll10/README.md

 ___
 # This tools not work?
 + Before rerolling make sure Evertale is not connected to Google Play Game
-+ Tools still not working?
++ Still not work?
 Make sure to run the tools in Termux and the device is rooted